Camps & Clinics

 Furthermore, camp coordinators should exercise good judgment when hiring persons who will work with minors.
-Criminal background checks are required for all persons working with minors — including students and volunteers.
-Complimentary checks are conducted by the UT Dallas Police Department for UTD-sponsored camps/clinics only.
+Criminal Background Checks (PDF) are required for all persons working with minors —including students and volunteers.
+Complimentary checks are conducted by the UT Dallas Police Department for UTD— sponsored camps/clinics only.

-Texas state law SB1414 requires that counselors, volunteers and directors of any camp or activity that involves minors for more than one day must complete child-protection training.
+Texas SB 1414 requires that counselors, volunteers and directors of any camp or activity that involves minors for more than one day must complete child-protection training.

-The University offers a Child Protection Training course in eLearning for University camp counselors and staff.
-There also is a training module for third-party camp counselors, staff and volunteers to review.
-After review, take the child-protection exam and compare your answers to the ones found on the answer key.
-Afterward, print out this certificate, which acknowledges completion of the review materials.
+The University offers a Child Protection Training Course via eLearning for UTD camp counselors and staff.
+There also is a Training Module (PDF, 454KB) for third-party camp counselors, staff and volunteers to review.
+After reviewing it, take the Child-Protection Exam (PDF, 62KB) and compare your answers to the ones found on the answer key (PDF, 81KB).
+Afterward, print out a Certificate of Completion (PDF, 90KB), which acknowledges completion of the review materials.
 Forward the printed certificate to the camp or clinic director, coordinator or organizer.

 Who is covered?